-- 5.1 The Senior Management Team (SMT) of CJI acts as its Board and is made up of the Chief Inspector, who acts as Chair, and the Deputy Chief Inspector, who is also Chief Executive and Accounting Officer.
-The SMT is also attended by CJI's Business and Communications Manager, an individual Inspector and a representative from the DoJ Financial Services Division (FSD) who provide finance and accountancy services to CJI.
-CJI also has in place an Audit and Risk Assurance Committee (ARAC), which includes two non-executive members, one of whom acts as chair.
-Further detail on the ARAC can be found at Section 7. - 5.2 CJI is a legal entity in its own right, employing its own staff and operating at arm's-length from the Department.
+- 5.1 While Corporation Soles do not have Boards, legislation may require the appointment of advisory boards to provide advice and assistance to the Chief Inspector in relation to their functions.
+The Senior Management Team (SMT) of CJI acts as its Board and is made up of the Chief Inspector, who acts as Chair, and the Deputy Chief Inspector, who is also Chief Executive and Accounting Officer.
+The SMT is also attended by CJI's Business and Communications Manager, an individual Inspector, and a representative from the DoJ Financial Services Division (FSD) who provide finance and accountancy services to CJI.
+CJI also has in place an Audit and Risk Assurance Committee (ARAC), which includes two Non-Executive members, who act as chair on a rotational basis.
+Further detail on the ARAC can be found at Section 7. - 5.2 CJI is a legal entity in its own right, employing its own staff and operating at arm's-length from the DoJ.
 As a legal entity it must comply with all associated legislation including legislation relating to its employer status.